 Their Amphibious Task Force (19 total ships) was the largest naval deployment and operation since the Vietnam War.
 With an unprecedented multinational coalition of 38 countries led by President Bush Sr., the Gulf War also resulted in a historically low number of KIA casualties for a large-scale operation (500,000 American troops participated).

-On their way home, a massive historic cyclone decimated the Bangladesh coastline killing 40,000 people and thousands of livestock & animals in a few hours which left bodies covering the entire area, basic infrastructure services destroyed, and 5 million people homeless.
+On their way home, a massive historic cyclone decimated the Bangladesh coastline killing 40,000 people and thousands of livestock & animals in a few hours which left injured & dead bodies covering the entire area, basic infrastructure services destroyed, and 5 million people homeless.
 His task force was diverted to Bangladesh for Operation Sea Angel to lead America's initial response to the deadliest cyclone ever (category 5).
 His task unit's efforts as the first international responders on the ground establishing the initial command post and worldwide communications, and providing emergency first aid, food & water to survivors were credited with saving thousands of lives and was the subject of international news stories.
-Task Force Sea Angel, commanded by O'Brien's former boss General Stackpole, included a coalition joined by Japan, Pakistan, England, China, India & France.
+Task Force Sea Angel, commanded by O'Brien's former boss General Stackpole, was awarded the Humanitarian Service Medal & included a coalition joined by Japan, Pakistan, England, China, India & France.

 At Pearl Harbor at the famous national monument & gravesite USS Arizona, LT O'Brien & teammates assisted the ceremonial dive team during funeral & burial at-sea services for survivors of the 1941 Pearl Harbor attack.
-During the attack, 1,122 Sailors were killed onboard the USS Arizona which was sunk where it was moored.
-Those Sailors remain interned onboard the ship.
+During the attack, 1,177 Sailors were killed onboard the USS Arizona which was sunk where it was moored.
+The KIA Sailors remain interned onboard the ship as the Arizona is designated a national monument & national burial-gravesite.
 Upon request, Pearl Harbor survivors may return to Pearl Harbor and may be buried at sea at the USS Arizona with their fellow veterans of the Pearl Harbor attack.
-One of his most solemn duties, usually the burial is part of a ceremony including the dive team swimming remains to the bottom.
+One of his most solemn duties, usually the burial is part of a ceremony including the dive team swimming remains to the bottom 60 feet below.

 O'Brien's shipboard deployments included onboard USS Peleliu (LHA-5), USS Tarawa (LHA-1), USS Okinawa (LPH-3), USS Blueback (SS-581), USS Tunny (SSN-682), and USS Bates (SSN-680).